zodern/meteor-up/README.md

       ],
       // (optional) Only used if using your own ssl certificates.
 Default is "meteorhacks/mup-frontend-server"
       imageFrontendServer: 'meteorhacks/mup-frontend-server'
+      ],
+      bind: '127.0.0.1', //lets you bind the docker container to a specific network interface (optional)
+      networks: [ //lets you add network connections to perform after run (runs docker network connect <net name> for each network listed here)
+        'net1'
+      ]
     },
     servers: {
       one: {}, two: {}, three: {} // list of servers to deploy, from the 'servers' list